-Outings group of Brent U3A
+Outings group of Brent u3a

-Cruising the Thames on the Waverley Paddle Steamer
+Aboard the the Waverley Paddle Steamer

-We had a wonderful cruise down the Thames on the Waverley, the world’s last sea-going paddle steamer.
+In 2017 we had a wonderful cruise down the Thames on the Waverley, the world’s last sea-going paddle steamer.
 Beautifully restored with twin red, white and black funnels, timber decks, varnish and brass.

 Sailing through Tower Bridge as it opened specially for Waverley, we had a commentary as we cruised in sunshine to Greenwich and the Thames Barrier.
 We visited the cafe-bars and restaurant and saw the steam engines as they powered the paddles that took Waverley along the River Thames.